 Yes, just like doTERRA’s CPTG stamp.

-However, Young Living products are not certified organic, nor are they USDA and FDA approved.
+Young Living products are actually not certified organic by USDA, and they are not FDA approved

-So before you decide on using any of Young Living products, here are the "essential" things you should know before buying essential oils.
+So before you buy any of Young Living products, here are the “essential” things you should know before buying essential oils.

 The first thing to consider when buying essential oil is the quality of the product.
 Are Young Living products of high quality?